percona/percona-server-mongodb-operator/source/update.rst

 to match the new version, thus making sure that backwards-incompatible features are not automatically enabled with the major version upgrade (which is recommended and safe behavior).
-You can turn this backward compatibility off at any moment (after the upgrade or even before it) by setting the :ref:`upgradeoptions-setfcv` flag in the ``deploy/cr.yaml`` configuration file to ``true``.
+You can turn this backward compatibility off at any moment (after the upgrade or even before it) by setting the :ref:`upgradeOptions.setFCV<upgradeoptions-setfcv>` flag in the
+``deploy/cr.yaml`` configuration file to ``true``.

 .. note:: With setFeatureCompatibilityVersion set major version rollback is not